SuperOfficeDocs/superoffice-docs/docs/en/search-options/selection/learn/update/add-remove-members-static.md

 ---
-uid: help-en-selection-add-members
+uid: help-en-selection-static-members
-title: Adding members to static selections
+title: Add and remove members in static selections
-description: Adding members to static selections
+description: How to manage members in static selections.
-author: SuperOffice RnD
+author: Bergfrid Dias
-so.date: 06.29.2022
+so.date: 03.08.2023
-keywords: selection
+keywords: selection, member
-so.topic: help
+so.topic: howto
 language: en
 ---

-# Add members to static selections
+# Add and remove members in static selections

 When you have [created a static selection][1], you can always add additional members to that selection.
 This can be done from any list containing the relevant records, such as search results and section tabs.